jera-work/jera-work-fe/README.md

-# JERA-WORK
+# JERA-WORKS

-jera-work is application blablabla
+jera-works is application blablabla

 ## How to run: